 Hairless dogs are an odd set of breeds.
 When most people think of dogs, after all, they think of furry creatures.
 They might have long, flowing coats or wild tufts of hair, but there’s almost always something there.
 Even hairless breeds start out with hair – after all, they have a lovely, downy coat when they are firstborn.
 To truly qualify as a hairless dog, it must be totally without hair by adulthood.

 There are only a few breeds of truly hairless dogs out there.
 The American Hairless Terrier (obviously), Peruvian Inca Orchid, and Xoloitzcuintli make up this class of dog, with even other so-called ‘hairless’ dogs like the Chinese Crested not quite making it into the group.
-Regardless of which breed you adore, though, there’s quite a bit to learn about the hairless dog breed.
+Regardless of which breed you adore, though, there’s quite a bit to learn about the hairless dog breeds – and you may even find that they are the best dog breed for you!

 Are Hairless Dog Breeds Hypoallergenic?